i-am-phoenix/rice-btcmp-hw3-python-challenge/README.md

 Greatest Increase in Profits: Sep-2013 ($-1196225)
 ```

-As we can see a total of 86 months of data was available to us, with a total volume of
+As we can see a total of 86 months of data was available to us, with a net total volume of  ~$38.4 millions.

+Average of changes in "Profit/Losses" over the entire period was ~$446 thousands, with greatest increase in profits recorded in February 2012 (~ $1.17 million) followed by the greatest loss of ~$1.2 million in September of 2013.

 ## PyPoll: Modernization of a vote counting process of a small rural town